lethain/extraction/README.txt

-Note that `source_url` is optional in extract, but is recommended as it makes it possible to rewrite relative urls and image urls into absolute paths.
-It is not used for fetching data.
+Note that `source_url` is optional in extract, but is recommended as it makes it possible to rewrite relative urls and image urls into absolute paths. `source_url` is not used for fetching data, but can be used for targetting extraction techniques to the correct domain.

 More details usage examples, including how to add your own extraction mechanisms, are beneath the installation section.